UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/1_lobster-density_import-from-gsheet.md

 ## 1\.
 Import lobster density data from a google sheet

+We have to install two packages that are not pre-installed in ecocloud

+install.packages(“googlesheets4”) install.packages(“here”)

-First we load some librarys
+Next we load some librarys

 ``` r
 library(googlesheets4) #to read gsheet